Additional information will be posted here.

 Early Bird Discount: Save $25 when you register by April 15!

-We’re growing, just like our campers!
-We’re adding a new program for our 6-7 year old campers this year that is designed to create a camp experience that is closer to what the big kids do!
-Campers still get exciting age-appropriate activities, but now they’ll get to rotate in smaller groups to a variety of activities, like our Sprout and Resident Campers do.
+Campers get exciting age-appropriate activities, as they rotate in small groups to a variety of activities, like our Sprout and Resident Campers do.
 This rotation helps prepare campers for the future, and gives them even more activities to enjoy!
-They will still enjoy all of the crafts, games, hikes, snacks and swimming time, as well as new activities each week.
-Day Camp 2 Campers visit the Camp Store each day after lunch.
+They will enjoy all of the crafts, games, hikes, snacks and swimming time, as well as new activities each week.
+Day Campers visit the Camp Store each day after lunch.

 Our programs provides a safe environment for children to develop social skills, decision-making skills, and experience the great outdoors.
 Studies show that socialization during childhood may accomplish more for growth and development than a reading, writing and arithmetic!